 The Long Term I Enhanced Surface Water Treatment Rule was adopted in Maryland in April 2005.
 MDE implements the regulation, which requires water systems to employ certain treatment techniques, including maintaining appropriate turbidity levels, in order to reduce the risk of Giardia and Cryptosporidium contamination in the water supply.
 The Long Term II Enhanced Surface Water Treatment Rule was adopted in Maryland in December 2009.
-Under this new regulation, surface water systems and groundwater systems under the influence of surface water are required to monitor for Cryptosporidium and E. coli in order to determine the vulnerability of the source water, and to determine what treatment improvements must be completed in the next ten years in order to provide up to 6.0 log removal of Cryptosporidium.
-The largest water systems that serve over 50,000 persons completed their testing for Escherichia coli (E.coli) and Cryptosporidium; the smaller water systems that serve under 50,000 persons will complete monitoring in the next two-year period.
+Under this regulation, surface water systems and groundwater systems under the influence of surface water are required to monitor for Cryptosporidium and E. coli in order to determine the vulnerability of the source water, and to determine what treatment improvements must be completed in the next ten years in order to provide up to 6.0 log removal of Cryptosporidium.
+The largest water systems that serve over 10,000 persons have completed their testing for Escherichia coli (E.coli) and Cryptosporidium; the smaller water systems that serve fewer than 10,000 persons will complete monitoring in the next year.
+Based on the initial testing, two water systems will be required to provide improved water treatment for Cryptosporidium.

-On October 12, 2006, the Environmental Protection Agency finalized the Groundwater Rule, which is intended to provide increased protection against microbial pathogens in public water systems that use groundwater sources.
+On October 12, 2006, the EPA finalized the Groundwater Rule, which is intended to provide increased protection against microbial pathogens in public water systems that use groundwater sources.
 The new rule will apply to public drinking water systems that use groundwater.
 The rule also applies to any system that mixes surface and groundwater, if the groundwater is added directly to the distribution system, and provided to consumers without treatment.
-Beginning in December 2009, Maryland began early implementation activities for the Groundwater Rule.
-MDE is currently drafting the State regulations for this new rule, and evaluating its impacts on Maryland's drinking water program as implementation continues for this regulation, and the revised Lead and Copper Rule.
+Beginning in December 2009, Maryland began early implementation activities for the Groundwater Rule based on the federal regulations.
+As of March 7, 2011, the Groundwater Rule regulations are effective in Maryland.
+The new rule provides the State additional authority for requiring water system improvement that will improve drinking water quality.
+Since its implementation, a few water systems with contaminated sources have been identified and corrective actions taken.
+This regulation will ensure that the drinking water sources are more closely evaluated on a regular basis.